Also known as Water Healing, Watsu can be a highly transformational treatment, allowing people to surrender and overcome their fears

 Watsu has quickly become one of my favourite go-to treatments over the years whenever I seem to face blockages or when I find myself at a crossroad in my life.

 Having deep-seated trust issues and being a bit of a control freak, it tends to be very challenging for me to surrender to people and the universe at large.
 But in your fear lies your biggest lesson as well as your biggest reward.
-If you can overcome your fear, a whole new world opens up to you, and that’s exactly what happens to me again during my session with Watsu Master Isabella Matrundola at Fivelements Hong Kong.
+If you can overcome your fear, a whole new world opens up to you, and that’s exactly what happens to me again during my session with Watsu Master Isabella Matrundola at Fivelements Bali.

 Watsu (which comes from “water” and “shiatsu”) is a nurturing form of bodywork, performed in a warm (often round) pool with waist-deep water.
 And even though I’ve received Watsu from Isabella before, she gently talks me through the entire procedure again and makes me feel completely at ease.
 She also gives me a clip to tighten around my nose and wraps small floats around my legs and then starts to cradle me, taking all my weight and allowing me to simply relax into her arms.
 I feel safe, nurtured, vulnerable yet comfortable all at once.
 It’s a strange feeling, but so natural, inviting, soothing and liberating that you have no other choice but to succumb to it.